iden3/docs/mkdocs/docs/getting-started/identity/onchain-identity.md

 OnChain Identity State Transition is performed by calling `transitState` function of the `IdentityLib` library.
 The function calculates new state from the claims, revocations and roots tree roots.
 It also verifies whether roots were changed since the last state transition as a result of possible claims/revocations added to the relevant trees.

-As the last step, it calls `transitStateGeneric` function of the `State` contract, which is designed to be generic and in the future will be used to perform state transitions of other types of identities.
+As the last step, it calls `transitStateGeneric` function of the `State` contract, which is designed to be generic and in the future will be used to perform state transitions of other types of identities and/or other transition logic.
 As of current implementation, it supports only OnChain Identity State Transition.
 Before saving new state, it authenticates a call by checking if identity id is derived from `msg.sender`.